sevidmusic/RoadyModuleUtilities/README.md

 Provides classes for working with Roady modules.

-### Draft/Design Notes
+# Draft/Design Notes

-Needed:

 ### \Darling\RoadyModuleUtilities\interfaces\utilities\AuthorityJsonConfigurationReader

-A AuthorityJsonConfigurationReader can return an AuthorityCollection constructed from the authorities defined in a specified module's `authorities.json` configuration file.
+A AuthorityJsonConfigurationReader can return an AuthorityCollection constructed from the authorities defined in a specified Module's `authorities.json` configuration file.

 ```